 I think, on principle, that people should go Dutch when they eat together.
 Because you ate, and I ate too.
 So we pay half.
 If for some reason I don’t have enough money, maybe I can borrow from you, but it’s my duty to pay you back.

-And then I remembered a complaint a Korean friend of mine from high school made.
+Then I remembered this story from a Korean friend of mine from high school.
 She’s working as a graphic designer these days, and when she was in university people she knew from lectures or student clubs would ask her to ‘help’ them with designs – posters, pamphlets, and such things.
 Everybody expected it to be free.
 Even she did.

 I went to see her one day, and she said “I’m really sorry, I can’t stay for coffee, because this poster design needs to some minor alterations!
 Last-minute change, really”.
 I said: “But you aren’t even getting paid for this job.
 Why are you letting them boss you around like this, telling you to change the design one hour before the printing?”.
 She replied: “But they’re poor students, and I sort of know them from this course I’m taking”.
 “But they’re not your friends, it’s none of your problem!
 You should have asked them to pay you, you did a good, professional-looking job!
 You’re a poor student too, you know!”.

 Then she said: “Wow, sometimes I remember, you really used to live abroad.
-That’s not the Korean way of doing things” (In a gentle way, we’ve known each other for years).
+That’s not the Korean way of doing things” (we’ve known each other for years).

 When I talked about this argument I had with A, most of my friends said “Wow, he expected you to do it for free?
 I mean, you should have told him to pay up front, but how did he not expect to pay at all for professional work?”.
 Most of my friends have lived abroad, so their replies are not typically Korean, though.

 Anyway, I kind of let this slide (because honestly I could not for the life of me remember how many lunches he had really bought me), and I agreed with A that we just had personal differences, and we agreed to stay friends.
-I’m thankful he didn’t get all angry and start yelling at me over the phone though, because he’s 5 years older than me, and in Korea that would allow him to yell at me, regardless of the circumstances.
+I’m relieved he didn’t get all angry and start yelling at me over the phone though, because he’s 5 years older than me, and in Korea that would give him the right for him to yell at me, regardless of the circumstances.
 Or that’s what I’ve been told.